 Simple Design for Schematic Annotation Configuration

-There are rules in PCB design that govern the board layout process and help you catch mistakes as you go (online design rule checking), however, verifying the design isn’t as cut and clear as in schematic capture software, and it demands much diligence on the part of the designer.
+There are rules in PCB design that govern the circuit board layout process and help you catch mistakes as you go (online design rule checking), however, verifying the design isn’t as cut and clear as in schematic capture software, and it demands much diligence on the part of the designer.
 Altium Designer electrical rule check (ERC) helps you verify your schematics to catch mistakes early in the design process when it’s easier and more cost-effective to mitigate.
-Only a correct schematic can produce a correct printed circuit board, so it’s crucial to have tools at your disposal to ensure the verification of your schematic design before moving to board layout.
+Only a correct schematic can produce a correct printed circuit board, so it’s crucial to have tools at your disposal to ensure the verification of your schematic design before moving to circuit board layout.